 A final offensive commenced on 6 July 1995 (called Operation Krivaja by Bosnian Serb forces), and the enclave fell five days later.

-In the 11 days following the fall of Srebrenica, more than 8,000 Bosniaks (mostly men and boys) were systematically murdered by Bosnian Serb forces and paramilitary units from Serbia, women and girls as young as 12 were raped, and more than 25,000 women, children and elderly were forcibly deported.
+In the 11 days following the fall of Srebrenica, more than 8,000 Bosniaks (primarily men and boys) were systematically murdered by Bosnian Serb forces and paramilitary units from Serbia, women and girls as young as 12 were raped, and more than 25,000 women, children and elderly were forcibly deported.

-- the harrowing faces of the men and boys who sought refuge at the UN compound in Potočari, being separated from their loved ones with no chance of escape;
+The shocking news footage from July 1995 will be forever edged in our memories: The harrowing faces of the men and boys who sought refuge at the UN compound in Potočari, being separated from their loved ones with no chance of escape.
+The women, children and elderly cramped into buses and onto the back of trucks, waiting to be transported to Bosniak-dominated areas within BiH.

 More than 25,000 women, children and elderly were forcibly deported

-The complex is not actually in Srebrenica but in Potočari where the UN compound was located during the Bosnian War.
-Potočari is located between the towns of Bratunac and Srebrenica – approximately 130km northeast of Sarajevo/170km southwest of Belgrade.
+Established in 2003, the Srebrenica Genocide Memorial complex is not actually in Srebrenica but in Potočari [Google Maps location], where the UN compound was located during the Bosnian War.
+Potočari is about half-way between the towns of Bratunac and Srebrenica – approximately 150km northeast of Sarajevo/175km southwest of Belgrade.

-Srebrenica Genocide Memorial
+How to visit the Srebrenica Genocide Memorial

-You can visit independently at your own pace or join a guided tour in English by contacting the Memorial’s Visitor Service via email: [email protected].
+You can visit independently at your own pace or join a guided tour in English by contacting the Memorial’s Visitor Service in advance via email: [email protected].
 Tours include a documentary screening, a history lesson on the events of July 1995 with Q&A, a walk through the cemetery, and entry to the museum and exhibition halls.

 You can visit the Srebrenica Memorial by joining a day tour from Sarajevo or travel there by public transport